phuse-org/LinkedDataEducation/doc/StudyURI.md

 (Advantages, linking to other information.
 May link to separate pages)

 ## Governance
-A central organization is needed to create study URIs, ensure their uniqueness, and make then available.
-A logical choice would be [[ClinicalTrials.gov]](https://clinicaltrials.gov) .
+A central organization is needed to create study URIs, ensure their uniqueness, and make them available.
+A logical choice would be [[ClinicalTrials.gov]](https://clinicaltrials.gov).
+They could be approached when the idea is more developed.

 ## References
 [Cool URIs for the Semantic Web](https://www.w3.org/TR/cooluris/)